MKLab-ITI/pygrank/tutorials/contributing.md

 * `GraphFilter` identifies generic graph filters (is subclassed by the next two)
 * `RecursiveGraphFilter` identifies graph filters that can be described with a recursive formula
 * `ClosedFormGraphFilter` identifies graph filers that can be described in closed form

+Please extend this documentation if a new family of node ranking algorithms is implemented.

 ##### Where to write code?
 New abstract classes (e.g. that define families of new algorithms) should be placed